A table in Boyce-Codd normal form (created by Raymond Boyce and Edgar Codd) follows all the rules of third normal form, plus one additional rule:

 | 2002 | 2002-06-24 | 200 | He got me |

-The interesting thing here is that there are 3 possible primary keys:
+The interesting thing here is that there are three possible primary keys:

-release_year + salesrelease_datenameThis means that by definition this table is in 2nd and 3rd normal form because those forms only restrict how dependent a column that is not part of a primary key can be.
+release_year + salesrelease_datenameThis means that by definition, this table is in the second and third normal forms because those forms only restrict how dependent a column that is not part of a primary key can be.

 | release_year | release_day_and_month | sales | name |